Sound—energy we can hear—travels only so far before it soaks away into the world around us. Until electrical microphones were

 as a loudspeaker and reproduces the sound of Bob's voice.

-Photo: Left: In a basic intercom, like this military one, the same device works as both the loudspeaker and the microphone.
-There's a PTT ("push to talk") button on the side that you press when you want to speak that turns the device into a microphone.
+In the ship's intercom shown below, the same device works as both the loudspeaker and the microphone.
+There's a PTT ("push to talk") button that you press when you want to speak that turns the device into a microphone.
 If the button isn't pressed, it works as a loudspeaker.
 The sound quality isn't too good, though, and that's one of the big drawbacks of simple intercoms: one device can't do a great job as both a microphone and a loudspeaker—there's some compromise involved.
-Photo by Brien Aho courtesy of US Navy.

 From a scientific viewpoint, these simple intercoms are the most interesting: they